 The Leopold Museum in MuseumQuartier houses the most important collection of modern art in Austria.

-Dedicated to Secession Art (for which Viennese artists were the most influential), it tracks the historic break that occurred between the conservative art of the 19th century and the avant-garde artists of the 20th century.
+Dedicated to Secession Art (for which Viennese artists were most influential), it traces the historical break between the conservative art of the 19th century and the avant-garde artists of the 20th century.

 The collection features significant pieces by Gustav Klimt and works by his followers, including Egon Schiele and Richard Gerstl.